 Disclaimer: All rights to Resident Evil and its characters belong to their respective owners.

 A/N: For the longest time I didn't know what fandom I was writing for and decided to settle on Claire/Leon at the last minute (and by last minute I mean when I was 3/4's of the way through writing this).
 I was inspired into writing this tidbit after going to a family wedding and all the drama that ensued afterwards.
-I suppose that this could be considered as a semi A/U as I've changed a few things around to suit the plot.
-Also, I just noticed that FF. net doesn't support strikethroughs so anything that's in bold represents a strike.
+This can take place in the same time frame as the REverse or as an A/U. Anything that's in bold represents a strike.
 Happy reading!

 Marriage, like any other relationship, most strongly resembled a structurally sound house.
 First you have your base, the foundation, comprised of trust.
 Next were the walls, the pillars of support, and the windows filled with panes of crystal clear clarity.
 After that will come the roof, the shield which covers and fills the home with love and care.